Skip to content

 Simulating successful authentication

-• Test Institution: Simulates the user successfully logging into their institution and contains a basic set of test accounts.
+• Test (Non-OAuth): Simulates the user successfully logging into their institution on a Stripe-hosted form and contains a basic set of test accounts.

-• Test OAuth Institution: Contains the same test accounts as Test Institution, but instead of authenticating directly with the modal, it opens an OAuth popup for authentication.
+• Test (OAuth): Contains the same test accounts as Test (Non-OAuth), but instead of authenticating directly with the modal, it opens an OAuth popup for authentication.

-• Sandbox Bank (Non-OAuth): Provides a Stripe-hosted login form to simulate institutions that don’t support OAuth.
+• Bank (Non-OAuth): Provides a Stripe-hosted login form to simulate institutions that don’t support OAuth.
+This option is most representative of account linking for the majority of live mode non-OAuth institutions.
 Use the following test credentials to proceed:

 • The initial prompt asks for username and password.
 Entering any input value simulates a successful login.